wkghd1223/snow-city/README.md

 The application architecture is designed to listen for changes in the database and trigger relevant updates on the frontend.
 The process flow is as follows:

-1. **Data insertion**: Clicking page send data to Spring boot application through Socket.io module.
+1. **Data insertion**: Clicking page send data to backend(Spring boot application) through Socket.io module.
 2. **Database Changes:** Any insertion or modification in DynamoDB triggers AWS Lambda functions.
 3. **Event Stream Processing:** AWS Lambda processes these changes and forwards the required data to AWS SQS.
 4. **Frontend Updates:** The backend listens to the SQS for updates, ensuring that page content reflects the latest database state.
 Send this message to frontend through Socket.io.